Transcript from Focus Group Discussion

-Yeah, I mean, it's messy work to comment actually interact people and to learn from each other.
-I think as much as it can be messy and problematic.
-I prefer at least you do that then you stay where you are.
-And you just sit on your computer and you just never actually come.
+Yeah, I mean, it's messy work to come and actually interact with people and to learn from each other.
+I think as much as it can be messy and problematic, I prefer at least you do that then you stay where you are and you just sit on your computer and you never actually come. [others agree]

-Cause you can walk around cause of your skin colour, they may ask for some cash.
+It makes sense, cuz you going around with your skin color, they may ask for some cash.

 Angela Okune 1:48:20

-we have some researchers who come, they pay you before they start asking questions.
+we have some researchers, eh?, who come, they pay you before they start asking questions.
 And then there's this other one with just asking you question and he has like 50 or 58 questions.
-So getting the actually information.
+So getting the actual information...

-And in an article where they say that today, there are many people doing their thing, doing research for people who are studying in US, yes, the Kenyans are doing the research for them, which means, like, I can't do it for you because I'm in Kenya.
+And even there was an article whereby they were saying that there are many Afri... people doing their ... doing research for people who are studying in US, yes, So the Kenyans are doing their research for them, which means, like, I can do it for you because I'm in Kenya.
 Then you pay me.

-Can you elaborate in these, including notes and record reserved for public use permanently, you know.
+Can you elaborate on this, "including notes and record preserved for public use permanently"...you know.

 Angela Okune 1:55:59